Chalarangelo/jsiqle/README.md

       },
       scopes: {
         smiths: record => record.lastName === 'Smith'
+        does: record => record.lastName === 'Doe'
+        orderedSmiths: {
+          matcher: record => record.lastName === 'Smith',
+          sorter: (a, b) => a.firstName.localeCompare(b.firstName)
         }
       }
+    }
   ]
 });

-const MyModel = MySchema.getModel('MyModel');

-MyModel.addScope('does', record => record.lastName === 'Doe');
 ```

-Scopes defined as part of the model definition as specified as key-value pairs, whereas scopes defined in `Model.prototype.addScope()` are passed as two separate arguments, the name and the scope body.
+Scopes definition are specified as key-value pairs.

 Scopes expect one argument, the current record, and must return a boolean indicating if the scope should include the record or not.
 Alternatively, scopes can be specified as objects when defined as part of the model definition with a `matcher` function and a `sorter` function.
 This will create an ordered scope that will always apply the `sorter` to matched records before returning them.
-Ordered scopes can also be created by supplying a third argument to `Model.prototype.addScope()` which will act as the `sorter` function.

 #### Relationship definitions